To use the weekly food recycling collection service you should have two food waste caddies:

 What food will I be able to put in the caddies?

-What can't I put in the food waste caddies?
+What can't I put in the food recycling caddies?

 Lining the food recycling caddies